This 5-day fieldwork course offers the opportunity for students to tackle 9 different fieldwork enquries across a range of dynamic habitats.

-Students will be inspired by dynamic, exciting environments as they meet the specification requirement of 4 days of fieldwork.
+Students will be inspired by dynamic environments and real-world application of subject content as they meet the specification requirement of 4 days of fieldwork.

 Example Timetable